hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 - In the `PreCheck` function, include `testAccMultipleRegionPreCheck(t, ###)` to ensure a standardized set of information is required for cross-region testing configuration.
 If the infrastructure in the second AWS region is also in a second AWS account also include `testAccAlternateAccountPreCheck(t)`
 - Declare a `providers` variable at the top of the test function: `var providers []*schema.Provider`
-- Switch usage of `Providers: testAccProviders` to `ProviderFactories: testAccProviderFactoriesMultipleRegion(&providers, 2)` (where the last parameter is number of regions)
+- Switch usage of `Providers: acctest.Providers` to `ProviderFactories: testAccProviderFactoriesMultipleRegion(&providers, 2)` (where the last parameter is number of regions)
 - Add `testAccMultipleRegionProviderConfig(###)` to the test configuration and use `provider = awsalternate` (and potentially `provider = awsthird`) for cross-region resources.
 The resource that is the focus of the acceptance test should _not_ use the alternative providers to simplify the testing setup.
 If the infrastructure in the second AWS region is also in a second AWS account use `testAccAlternateAccountAlternateRegionProviderConfig()` instead
 - For any `TestStep` that includes `ImportState: true`, add the `Config` that matches the previous `TestStep` `Config`